 In contrast, a tenant could not mutually exchange with a tenant renting through a private landlord, and there is no right to exchange to a vacant property.

 Most mutual exchanges are between two tenants, but they can be between more than two, as long as all of the involved tenants are exchanging their tenancy, and are receiving an exchange in return.

-For more information, including details about the legal processes and practicalities of mutual exchange, please download the guidance notes from the right hand side of the page.
+For more information, including details about the legal processes and practicalities of mutual exchange, please see the guidance notes below.